 Explanation of the above code:

-The <!DOCTYPE... > element tells the browser which version of HTML the document is using.
+The <!DOCTYPE... > declaration tells the browser which version of HTML the document is using.

-The <html> element can be thought of as a container that all other tags sit inside (except for the !DOCTYPE tag).
+The <html> element is the document's root element - it can be thought of as a container that all other tags sit inside (except for the !DOCTYPE declaration).

 <title>tag is displayed in the browser's title bar (right at the very top of the browser).

 - The <body> tag is the main area for your content.
 This is where most of your code (and viewable elements) will go.

 - The <p> tag declares a paragraph.
 This contains the body text.

 As mentioned in a previous lesson, you'll notice that all of these HTML elements have opening and closing tags, and that the content of the element is placed in between them.
 There are a few exceptions to this rule.

 You'll also notice that the closing tag is slightly different to the opening tag - the closing tag contains a forward slash (